NavidulHoque/NavidulHoque/README.md

 ### Hi there 👋, I'm Navidul Hoque
 #### Software Engineer
 ## 🚀 About Me
-I am a passionate Backend focused Software Engineer dedicated to building effective software solutions.
-With hands-on experience in web development, I specialize in designing robust APIs, optimizing database performance, and implementing secure authentication.
+Hello, I’m Navidul, a fresh Computer Science and Engineering graduate with a strong passion for backend focused software engineering.
+I specialize in web development, building robust APIs, optimizing databases and implementing secure authentication.

 ## 👨‍💻 Skills:
 ✅ Javascript <br>